 I wore Tevas which were perfect because they had a strap.
 You do walk for about 10 minutes on a trail to the area where you put a tube in and you don’t want to be barefoot.

-You can always jump in the water if you get too warm but your stuff will stay dryer with a tube with a bottom.
+You can always jump in the water if you get too warm.
+Your stuff will stay dryer with a tube with a bottom.
 I found it really comfortable too.

 3. Lather up the Sunscreen

 Put it on before you go and bring some with you.
-You can still burn on a cloudy or windy day.
+You can still burn on a cloudy or windy day and you are not in the shade.

 If you want pictures during your trip, don’t risk it without a waterproof case.
 I loved being able to still take pictures while we were tubing.